AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

    - just cut two 8-pin sections from the strip.
 ## ATU Mounting PCB
  - J1: 1x10 pin 2.54mm Female pin Header Connector Extra Tall: https://a.co/d/21eQjdI
-   - the 1x6 connector from the same kit wil be used for JP102 on a companion board BOM
+   - the 1x6 connector from the same Amazon kit will be used for JP102 on a companion board BOM
+   - or Digikey part SSW-110-03-T-S-ND
  - J2: JST XH2.54 PCB mount male connector: https://a.co/d/9YMnd1q
    - The pigtail from the same kit will be used for the LED connection from the front panel.
    - Although the same part is mentioned here and for the front panel - you need to source only one item.